RocketCraftingServer/rocket-craft-server/README.md

     All this prevent job is minimum action to make your server application `stay a live`.

+    About <PROFILE>.permission there is no setup this arg from code.
+    Use MongoDB console or GUI Mongo DB Compass.
+This is all free.
+    Just replace value `basic` with `admin`.

 Basic data:
   - Dedicated Server CentOS 8.3